 To ensure that candidates could still demonstrate this passion, Bynkoski and Ewan identified an online technology product for use.
-The product was a motivation-based admissions screening tool designed to assess candidate suitably to PharmD program.
+They chose Kira Talent, a Canadian holistic admissions platform which is a motivation-based admissions screening tool designed to assess candidate suitably to PharmD program.
 The platform mimics an in-person interview process and with special customization features allowed staff to uphold the integrity of the traditional in-person interview.

 An integral part of the School’s interview process is the involvement of practicing pharmacists and current PharmD students who make up the interview panels.
 This year, Bynkoski and Ewan recruited 43 pharmacists and pharmacy students as admissions interviewers.